-We work with non-life insurers across the industry, ranging from the niche captives to some of the largest London Market insurers.
-We listen and tailor our approach to suit the size of our clients and to ensure our solutions are suitable for their risks and issues they face.
+Our clients include non-life insurers across the industry, ranging from the niche captives to some of the largest insurance groups in the world.
+While the team is based in London, we count (re)insurers and captives in both the UK and Europe amongst our clients, with a growing presence in the US.
+Our aim is to listen and tailor the approach to suit the size of our clients and to ensure solutions are suitable for their risks and issues they face.

 In case you missed anything amid the rush to prepare for and get stuck into year-end reporting, this newsletter highlights the main points from some of the key regulatory publications between the period 1 October 2016 to 28 February 2016.

 Keeping abreast of the latest regulatory developments can be challenging at the best of times.
 Our newsletter is here to help, drawing out the main points from some of the key regulatory publications over the period 01 July 2016 to 30 September 2016.